 MySQL is a database management system.
 People also refer to it as an Open-source relational database management system (RDBMS).
 It supports all platforms like Windows, Mac OS, Solaris, Free BSD, Linux, etc. The developers mainly wrote it in C and C++.
 Its type is RDBMS, and available in the English language only.
 We define SQL Server as a relational database management system (RDBMS).
 It supports the platforms: Linux, Microsoft Windows, and Windows servers.
 SQL Server provides the language drivers to connect easily with any code.

 - There are certain limitations in My SQL.
 In MySQL, each trigger can execute only one action at a time, allowing for the execution of a single trigger on a table when an event occurs.
 Additionally, it is not possible to define triggers on views in MySQL.The other limitation is MySQL does not follow the complete SQL standards.

-- MySQL uses the ‘mysqldump’ backup tool, which supports backing up of data from all the storage engines.
-The other MySQL back up software program is ‘XtraBackup’, which is open-source.
+- MySQL uses the ‘mysqldump’ backup tool, which supports backing up data from all the storage engines.
+The other MySQL backup software program is ‘XtraBackup’, which is open-source.
 You can run MySQL on the cloud, including platforms such as Amazon and Microsoft Azure.
-MySQL can be used as a service
+Additionally, you can utilize MySQL as a service.

-- SQL Server also referred to as MSSQL means Microsoft SQL Server.
+- SQL Server, also referred to as MSSQL, means Microsoft SQL Server.
 Microsoft developed it.
 It was initially released in the year 1989, written in C and C++.
 It is available in English, Japanese, French, Spanish, Chinese, etc.

 - SQL Server has many editions like Enterprise edition, basic or Standard edition, Web edition, BI, workgroup, and Express edition.
 SQL Server offers numerous features, such as allowing multiple developers to use the same database.
-The database table model is used for storing records or information.
-The syntax is very simple for writing the basic queries like for Insert, create, update and delete, which is also referred to as CRUD statements
+The database table model stores records or information.
+The syntax is straightforward for writing basic queries like Insert, create, update, and delete, also called CRUD statements.